Christine Essel: Los Angeles municipal appointments

 In 1992, she was appointed to the Community Redevelopment Agency (CRA) board by Los Angeles Mayor Tom Bradley and was reappointed by the succeeding mayor, Richard Riordan.
 After being elected commission chairwoman, she led the effort to turn around Hollywood Boulevard to make it a safe and attractive destination for tourists and L.A. residents.
 Essel also led efforts to develop what became the Agency’s stringent green building guidelines.

 She also served on Tom Bradley’s Hollywood Mobility Action Committees.
 Most recently, she served as a Los Angeles World Airports Commissioner, but resigned from the post to run for the Los Angeles City Council.

-Community service

-She has also volunteered as a neighborhood organizer.
-When Los Angeles County decided to allow a rock promoter to hold events at the John Anson Ford Theater, Chris created the Hollywood Terrace Homeowners and worked successfully with Los Angeles County and Los Angeles Police Department to stop the events and return the theater to its appropriate status as an acoustic-only venue.

 Campaign for City Council

 In June 2009, Essel announced her candidacy for the vacant 2nd District Los Angeles City Council seat, most recently held by Los Angeles City Controller Wendy Greuel.
 Essel's candidacy was endorsed by Greuel, former Los Angeles Mayor Richard Riordan, City Attorney Carmen Trutanich, State Senator Fran Pavley, the majority of the Los Angeles City Council as well as the 16 IATSE west coast studio locals, AFSCME DC 36, Los Angeles Fire Department Chief Officers Association and most of Southern California's building trades locals.
 Essel was also endorsed by the Los Angeles Times.

 She placed 2nd in the September 22nd, 2009 Primary election (a field of 10 which included Los Angeles Unified School District Boardmember Tamar Galatzan) to reach a December runoff election against then-Assemblyman Paul Krekorian.
 Krekorian won the election, which was bitterly contested.